jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.9 LineThinning

-Performs line thinning a on Boolean raster image; intended to be used with the RemoveSpurs tool.
+Performs line thinning a on Boolean raster image; intended to be used with the RemoveSpurs tool..

 *Parameters*: